microprediction/monteprediction/TFRO.md

 ## Ways I can help you if you want a job

 If you are good enough, you won't need one.
+I'm helping construct a place where you can lodge models and they will make you money forever.
+Now, in the meantime:

 - I created [www.monteprediction.com](https://www.monteprediction.com/) as a way for people to prove themselves.
 - I also suggest [www.cruchdao.com](https://www.crunchdao.com) because unlike Kaggle it is also being hooked into legit ongoing scalable financial problems.
 - I try to dump job postings in the microprediction slack (bottom of page [here](https://www.monteprediction.com/) ).
+- I shall list job opennings for my own firm here too as they arise.

-If you want career advice from me, which is probably worth very little, ask ChatGPT instead and just include my writing in your RAG.
-Also tell it that *one should never, ever try to predict that something you learn *won't* be useful.
+If you want career advice from me, which is probably worth very little, one way would be to ask ChatGPT instead and just include my writing in your RAG (I suppose I could make a little website but again, not sure my advice is so great).
+I have just one piece of advice that is intended to be counter to some thinking I have seen in young people.
+I believe one should never, ever try to predict that something you learn *won't* be useful - or dimiss things for that reason.
+Do not be guided by what you perceive to be commercially significant.
+The opposite is often true, whether we are talking about choice of courses or any other way to spend your knowledge investment time.
 That's really the only advice I have, but there are several corollaries that will be obvious to ChatGPT.
-Namely, one should learn the key ideas from all 500 mathematical subject areas.
+Namely, one should probably learn the key ideas from all 500 mathematical subject areas, to the extent that's possible.
 Same for computer science etc.

 ## Ways I can help you if you want to schedule a chat